dongqi-DQ/WRF4PALM/README.md

 Time step: 3600.0 seconds
 ```

 If the execution is successful, the dynamic driver will be ready in `dynamic_files` with the `case_name` and start timestamp user specified.
 A cfg reference file will also be stored in `cfg_files` which contains domain configuration and soil temperatuer and moisture information.
+An example dynamic driver and an example cfg file are provided in `dynamic_files` and `cfg_files`, respectively.

 ## Quick compare WRF & PALM